craftercms/docs/source/by-role/system-admin/maintenance/reindexing-content-in-production.rst

 Simply call the API above with the required parameters to recreate your site index.

-See the `recreateIndex API <../../../_static/api/deployer.html#tag/target/operation/recreateIndex>`__ for more information on the API.
+See the :base_url:`recreateIndex API <_static/api/deployer.html#tag/target/operation/recreateIndex>` for more information on the API.

 ^^^^^^^^^^^^^^^^^^^^^^^^
 Step 3: Unfreeze Content